 How to Think Critically

-Here are some ways to improve your critical thinking skills:
+Here are some ways to improve and utilize your critical thinking skills:

 - Know your biases and try to look past them